obonaventure/cnp3/book/transport/transport.rst

 .. sidebar:: Maximum window size with `go-back-n` and `selective repeat`

  A transport protocol that uses `n` bits to encode its sequence number can send up to :math:`2^n` different segments.
 However, to ensure a reliable delivery of the segments, `go-back-n` and `selective repeat` cannot use a sending window of :math:`2^n` segments.
  Consider first `go-back-n` and assume that a sender sends :math:`2^n` segments.
 These segments are received in-sequence by the destination, but all the returned acknowledgements are lost.
 The sender will retransmit all segments and they will all be accepted by the receiver and delivered a second time to the user.
 It can be easily shown that this problem can be avoided if the maximum size of the sending window is :math:`{2^n}-1` segments.
  A similar problem happens with `selective repeat`.
 However, as the receiver accepts out-of-sequence segments, a sending window of :math:`{2^n}-1` segments is not sufficient to ensure a reliable delivery of the segments.
 It can be easily shown that to avoid this problem, a `selective repeat` sender cannot use a window that is larger than :math:`\frac{2^n}{2}` segments.

-`Go-back-n` or `selective repeat` are used by transport protocols to provide a reliable data transfert above an unreliable network layer service.
+`Go-back-n` or `selective repeat` are used by transport protocols to provide a reliable data transfer above an unreliable network layer service.
 Until now, we have assumed that the size of the sliding window was fixed for the entire lifetime of the connection.
 In practice a transport layer entity will usually be implemented in the operating system and will share memory with other parts of the system.
 Furthermore, a transport layer entity will support at the same time several (possibly hundreds or thousands) of transport connections.
 This implies that the memory that can be used to support the sending or the receiving buffer of a transport connection will change during the lifetime of the connection [#fautotune]_ .
 Thus, a transport protocol must allow the sender and the receiver to adjust their window sizes.

 To deal with this issue, transport protocols allow the receiver to advertise the current size of its receiving window in all the acknowledgements that it sends.
 The receiving window advertised by the receiver will bound the size of the sending buffer used by the sender.
 In practice, the sender will maintain two state variables : `swin`, the size of its sending window (that may be adjuster by the system) and `rwin`, the size of the receiving window advertised by the receiver.
 At any time, the number of unacknowledged segments cannot be larger than `min(swin,rwin)` [#facklost]_ .
 The utilisation of dynamic windows is illustrated in the figure below.